Code of Ethics and Conduct.

 We are committed to ensuring that our health and safety policies conform to best practice and encourage open dialogue and constructive feedback.

 Every colleague is responsible for checking and ensuring that their working environment is healthy and safe.
-As well as considering their own health and safety, they must also consider that of anyone who may be affected by their actions or behaviour.
+As well as considering their own health and safety, colleagues must also consider the health and safety of anyone who may be affected by their actions or behaviour.

-You must always follow Health & Safety policies and guidelines and fully co-operate with the instructions of Health & Safety advisors.
+You must always follow Health and Safety policies and guidelines and fully cooperate with the instructions of ITV’s and Mammoth’s Health and Safety advisors.

-All information about us must be recorded and presented accurately, diligently and fairly, in accordance with good business practices, applicable accounting standards and local laws.
-The company has a system of limits and other controls for the proper authorisation of expenditure which must be adhered to, details of which are available from Mammoth’s Financial Controller.
+All financial and accounting information about us must be recorded and presented accurately, diligently and fairly, in accordance with good business practices, applicable accounting standards and local laws.
+The company has a system of limits and other controls for the proper authorisation of expenditure which must be adhered to, details of which are available from Jo Silvester.

 12. Tax evasion and facilitating tax evasion